Looking for more information before you get started?

 A: That is up to you!
 I have found that therapists with specialties are often the most effective in that area and have gone above and beyond to educate themselves appropriately.
 As a therapist with specialties in diverse relationship structures and diverse sexualities, I know I have more information and training in these areas than most other therapists.
 I have also worked to further educate myself on trauma, relationships (with the self and others), attachment styles, and anxiety.

-Specializing in these areas also means that I will not be a good fit for some people; I have limited time and resources, so I have not been able to take extra training in certain domains.
-These areas include, but are not limited to, individuals with significant eating disorders, schizophrenia, OCD, ASD, or ADHD.
-This does not mean I cannot or will not work with you if you have one of these diagnoses; it simply means I may not be the best fit if working on those diagnoses is your primary objective in therapy right now.
+This does not mean I cannot or will not work with you if you have a specific diagnosis outside of my area of specialty; it simply means I may not be the best fit if working on those diagnoses is your primary objective in therapy right now.

 At this time, I also do not work with anyone under the age of 18.